TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_02.md

 ```

-using an aditional module `Bitwise` calculations on bits are possible
+using an additional module `Bitwise` calculations on bits are possible
 ```
 &&& - AND
 <<< - left bitshift